-Gospel Music: Gospel music is popular in Ghana and constitutes a principal component of Christian worship (see Religion and Spirituality).
-Celebrations such as weddings, funerals, and baby-naming ceremonies are often accompanied by gospel music (see Family and Kinship).
+Gospel Music: Gospel music is popular in Ghana and constitutes a principal component of Christian worship (see p.5 of Religion and Spirituality).
+Celebrations such as weddings, funerals, and baby-naming ceremonies are often accompanied by gospel music (see p.5 of Family and Kinship).

 High-Life: Ghana is the birthplace of high-life, a popular form of dance music which has spread into many regions of Africa.
 A blend of jazz, soul, and other Western styles; high-life is characterized by a unique mix of drums, flutes, guitars, horns, and xylophones.
-High-life lyrics are sung in a variety of languages, including Akan, Ga, and English, and often reflect common beliefs and values (see Religion and Spirituality).
+High-life lyrics are sung in a variety of languages, including Akan, Ga, and English, and often reflect common beliefs and values (see p.1 of Religion and Spirituality).
 With over 100 Ghanaian bands currently playing in this style, high-life remains the most popular type of music in Ghana.